guyplusplus/Dynatrace-Concurrency/README.md

 ## Configuration

-The `dql.json` contains the main DQL statement with additional tuning parameters.
+The `dql.json` contains the main DQL statement with additional tuning parameters, mostly timeouts and maximum query and return size.
+These values can be adjusted based on a possible warning message included in the response.

 DQL syntax can be found [here](https://docs.dynatrace.com/docs/discover-dynatrace/references/dynatrace-query-language).